epaunonen/epaunonen.github.io/README.md

 <br><br>
 ![LiHyBot](https://github.com/epaunonen/epaunonen.github.io/blob/main/Assets/LiHyBot/LLH.PNG?raw=true "Telegram Bot")

-This bot was created for a student-run wellbeing event that ran from June to August 2022.
+This bot was created as a commission for a student-run wellbeing event that ran from June to August 2022.
 The idea of the event was to make the participant document their summer through pictures.
 A Telegram chatbot was chosen as a submission platform as it is easily available for everyone, quick to use for picture submissions and allows for a neat UI implementation.
 <br><br>
 The bot was developed using Python with [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) as a wrapper for the Telegram bot api.
 As a feature request by the event organizers the bot used Google Drive, with drive api through a specifically created Google Service Account, as storage for the submissions.
 This was done to allow the organizers to conveniently access the pictures for verification.
 The bot was deployed to an Amazon EC2 instance, which was configured to automatically restart the process if a critical error occurred - a failsafe that was not triggered at all during the event.